IS SILENCE A VIRTUE

 INTRODUCTION

-An unknown author wrote: Love America (could be any country suffering a similar fate) but love her wisely.
-Work hard to cure the faults, the mistakes under which she labors.
+An unknown author wrote: Love America but love her wisely.
+Work hard to cure the faults; the mistakes under which she labors (could be in reference to any other nation suffering a similar fate).
 Work to bring her closer to the ideal that is the real America.
 Do not leave her to be ruled by a few who make it their business and profit to rule.
 She is yours.
-Is silence a virtue as we see violence and ungodly traits exhibited by those seeking to control and dominate?
+Is silence a virtue when we see violence and ungodly traits being exhibited by those seeking to control and dominate?

 Is Silence a Virtue